-3.7 Fire Alarm Procedures
+Fire Alarm Procedures

 - 1. Leave your room immediately, as required by state law. - 2.
 Leave the wall or overhead light on. - 3.
 Close the room door and lock it (only if time permits). - 4.
 Walk quietly and quickly outside via the stairwells. - 5.
-Do not use the elevators.
+Do not use the elevators. - 6.
+Remain outside until the signal is given to return to your room.

-- 6. Remain outside until the signal is given to return to your room. - 7.
-For your own protection, obey all fire regulations.
+7. For your own protection, obey all fire regulations.
 Failure to evacuate a hall when an alarm sounds, and failure to comply with staff directors, constitutes grounds for disciplinary action, which may include eviction from the residence halls.
-Housing and Residence Life staff and UPD reserve the right to enter student rooms to locate the source of the problem and to ensure everyone has evacuated the building. - 8.
-Smoking should not occur on front steps or entrances to buildings, including under the entry awnings.
+Housing and Residence Life staff and University Police reserve the right to enter student rooms to locate the source of the problem and to ensure that everyone has evacuated the building.